This post may contain affiliate links. Please read my affiliate policy for more information.

 That’s me.
 The crazy lady in the white coat getting dragged away kicking and screaming because I lost my ever-loving mind.

-I can hear my dead husband’s words echoing down my hallway as if he’s calling out to me from the other side, “Silly girl…what did I tell you all along?
+I can hear my dead husband’s words echoing down the hallway as if he’s calling out to me from the other side…“Silly girl…what did I tell you all along?
 You don’t get what you don’t ask for.”

 I don’t want “them” to come and take me away.
 Ha ha.
 Ho ho.
 Hee hee.